ahmad-1212/youtube-clone/README.md

 ### Link to Live site [Demo](https://u-videos-ahmad.netlify.app)

-if incase you want to Clone this code than add .env file to your project and asign your rapid api key in .env file to REACT_APP_RAPID_API_KEY
+if incase you want to Clone this code than add .env file to your project and assign your rapid api key in .env file to REACT_APP_RAPID_API_KEY